DashingNights/banana/README.md

 ## Front-end

 The front-end of the Banana Project is built using HTML, CSS, and JavaScript.
-The front-end code is located in the `public` directory.
-The `public` directory contains the following files:
+The front-end code is located in the `views` directory.
+The `views` directory contains the files.

-- `index.html`: The main HTML file for the website.

-- `styles.css`: The CSS file that contains the styling for the website.

-- `main.js`: The JavaScript file that contains the logic for the website.

-- `manifest.json`: The file that contains the metadata for the website.

-The front-end code communicates with the back-end using HTTP requests.

 ## Back-end